jacobzmidzinski/jacobzmidzinski.com/content/pages/about.md

 # About me

 My name is Jakub.
 I'm a software engineer living in Berlin.
-I'm currently working at SumUp, as Android Engineer.
+I'm currently working at SumUp, as a Senior Android Engineer.

 I spend most of my free time running around beautiful Tiergarten, trying to gather more knowledge about training plans, watching a review of yet another Super Shoe, or foam rolling (I wish 🥲).

 My personal bests:
 - 10K:              00:37:21 ⚡️
-- Half-marathon:    01:23:51 ⚡️
+- Half-marathon:    01:20:40 ⚡️
 - Marathon:         02:56:12 ⚡️
 - Ironman 70:3:     05:36:31 ⚡️